 The Beloit Corporation continued operations until 2000 when the parent company declared bankruptcy and closed the plant.
 Money for clean up of the site has been set aside from the bankruptcy proceedings.
-The property was sold to a Milwaukee developer in 2000 who, in turn, leases the property.
-Currently, a transloading and distribution company occupies the manufacturing portion of the old Beloit Corporation facility.
+The property was sold to a Milwaukee developer in 2000.
+A transloading and distribution company has leased the manufacturing portion of the old Beloit Corporation facility.
 The research center is no longer occupied and is available for lease.